Curriculum & Activities

-Monroeton Elementary is a PreK-5 school with a traditional calendar.
+Monroeton Elementary is a Title I, PreK-5 school with a traditional calendar.
 The school offers a diverse selection of programs that support the North Carolina Standard Course of Study (NCSCOS).
-These programs include an Exceptional Children's Program (Resource/Inclusion and Speech/Language), Academically and Intellectually Gifted, Music, Art, Information Skills/Technology and Physical Education.
+These programs include an Exceptional Children's Program (Resource/Inclusion and Speech/Language), Academically and Intellectually Gifted, Music, Art, Technology, and Physical Education.

 In grades K-5 teachers use a research-based program using balanced literacy.
 K-2 uses a phonics program called "Fundations".
 Reading instruction is enhanced by programs such as AR (Accelerated Reader) and Reading Buddies.
 Monroeton School strives to educate the whole child by offering a Character Education and Nutrition Program.
 A safe school environment is supported by a school-wide safety program and county-supported programs.